thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 library's advanced features.
 A Template Engine can be configured several dialects at a time.

-> The official thymeleaf-spring3 integration package defines a dialect called
+> The official thymeleaf-spring3 and thymeleaf-spring4 integration packages
-> the "SpringStandard Dialect", mostly equivalent to the Standard Dialect but
+> both define a dialect called the "SpringStandard Dialect", mostly equivalent
-> with small adaptations to make better use of some features in Spring Framework
+> to the Standard Dialect but with small adaptations to make better use of some
-> (for example, by using Spring Expression Language instead of Thymeleaf's
+> features in Spring Framework (for example, by using Spring Expression Language
-> standard OGNL).
-So if you are a Spring MVC user you are not wasting your time,
+> instead of Thymeleaf's standard OGNL).
+So if you are a Spring MVC user you are
-> as almost everything you learn here will be of use in your Spring applications.
+> not wasting your time, as almost everything you learn here will be of use in
+> your Spring applications.

 The Thymeleaf Standard Dialect can process templates in any mode, but is especially suited for web-oriented template modes (XHTML and HTML5 ones).